 • Feature engineering

-Once data cleansing and integration are completed, create new or enhance existing features to increase model performance.
+Once data cleansing and integration are completed, develop new features or enhance existing ones to boost the performance of the insurance data model.

 In this stage, various models are built and tested, and the one that best predicts the desired outcome is picked, such as risk assessment.